shoryatyagi/shoryatyagi/README.md

 </p>

     - 👋 Hi there!
-I'm a college student pursuing B.Tech (Cmmputer Science).
+I'm a college student pursuing B.Tech (Computer Science).

     - 👨‍💻 I'm a developer who's always learning and growing.
 Right now, I'm focused on Python and data structures.